Analysis: Israel E1 settlement plan makes Palestinian state further away

 This would fully sever East Jerusalem – which Palestinians have long considered the capital of their own future state – from the rest of the occupied West Bank.

-European states have long warned that the E1 plan is a red line, said Tahani Musafa, an expert on Israel-Palestine with the International Crisis Group (ICG).
+European states have long warned that the E1 plan is a red line, said Tahani Mustafa, an expert on Israel-Palestine with the International Crisis Group (ICG).

 Some of these states, such as Ireland, France, Norway and Spain, have recently announced plans to recognise a Palestinian state in the face of mounting pressure to take action against Israel for its war in Gaza.